Requirements for a Bachelor's Degree

 Foundational Abilities Requirement

 The Foundational Abilities requirement is designed to ensure that students earn a number of credits in academic areas outside of their primary major, developing breadth as well as depth.
+The Foundational Abilities curriculum builds tools not just for academic success, but for leadership, innovation, and adaptability.
 There are six Foundational Abilities.

 Overview of the Foundational Abilities